 So this is the week of the Ubuntu Online Summit, and many of the sessions are discussing Snappy.
 As you may know, Snappy is currently pretty geared toward embedded, headless devices.
 However, it is the successor to Click, and eventually the phones will be based upon it.
-To drive that effort forward, a few colleagues and I had a session (you can watch the video) where we discussed the path forward for supporting snaps on other devices, specifically the phone and the desktop.
+To drive that effort forward, a few colleagues and I had a session (update: I used to link to the video here, but the Summit server is no more) where we discussed the path forward for supporting snaps on other devices, specifically the phone and the desktop.

 Check out the first part of the video for the session.
 I gave a demo of a prototype tool that allows snaps to be installed and run alongside .debs and .clicks on both the phone and the desktop.
 Eventually we’d like Snappy to include such functionality, but until then, you can experiment with this yourself.
 We provided a link in IRC for a tutorial that walks you through exactly what I did in the video, but if you’re watching the video after the fact you probably didn’t get it.
 This post is for you.

 The result of the prototyping is called “Crackly” (snap… crackle… nevermind).
 It’s a wrapper around Snappy introducing some other limited functionality.
 Note that Crackly is not a product we’re proposing, simply a tool that enables our prototype, allowing Snaps to run transparently alongside .clicks (or .debs).
 It’ll go away as it’s superannuated by features in Snappy.

 This tutorial will walk you through installing and using Crackly.
 It has been tested on the current phone image and a Unity7-based Vivid desktop install.